HU-SD-S3/s3-kennisbank/lit-web-components/lit-attributes.md

 ...
 ```

+> [!NOTE]
+> Note that the [TC39](https://tc39.es/) is working on [Temporal](https://tc39.es/proposal-temporal/docs/index.html), a new Date/Time API for JavaScript.
+This new API will make working with dates and times in JavaScript much easier.

 ## Boolean attributes

 Boolean attributes are normally not passed with a value.
 If the attribute is present, the value is `true`, otherwise the value is `false`.